eugeniosant/e73-spring-boot/README.md

 See https://developer.entando.com for more information.

-to enable redis integration add the following ENV variable into entando.json (or, after the installation into the deployment)
+to enable redis integration add the following ENV variables into entando.json (or, after the installation into the deployment)
 ```
             "env": [
                 {